grimmer0125/d4c-queue/README.md

 # D4C Queue

 Pass a `async` function, a promise-returning function or a normal non-async function into task queues, with their arguments.
-Do them sequentially, and get their values by `await` if need.
-You can use global function or instance of D4C (e.g, `const d4c = new D4C(); d4c.apply(async_fun1);`).
+Do them sequentially, and get their values by `await`.
 It also supports [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) (`@synchronized`) on your instance method or static methods.

 ## Features

-1. Three usages
+1. Two usages
-   1. Global
-   2. Instance
+   1. D4C Instance
-   3. Class and method decorator (also for static methods)
+   2. Class and method decorator (also for static methods) on your classes
 2. Use third party library [Denque](https://www.npmjs.com/package/denque) to implement a FIFO queue for O(1) speed.
 Using built-in JavaScript array will have O(n) issue.
 3. Optional parameter, `inheritPreErr` to inherit previous error and the task will not be executed and throw a custom error `new PreviousError(task.preError.message ?? task.preError), if it gets previous error.
 If omit this parameter or set it as false, the following will continue whatever previous tasks happen errors.
 4. Optional parameter, `noBlockCurr` to forcibly execute the first task in the queue in the next tick of the event loop.
 This is useful if you pass a normal non-async function as the first task but do not want it to block the current event loop.